 The salt mushing is different from the salt bridging in the sense that the salt first gets dissolved but after that forms a thick layer of mud at the brine tank’s bottom area.
 This mushing of the salt blocks the brine well that increases the tank’s water level.

 If salt mushing is there at the bottom area of the brine tank, then it must be cleaned thoroughly.
 Break up the mush and remove it from the container.
-And then clean the tank properly to fill it again with the water and salt.
+Then clean the tank properly to fill it again with the water and salt.

 Contaminated Resin Bed

 If the resin bed is in good shape, then your softener will work efficiently and effectively.
 But if it is not, then you are very near to face some serious issues.

 Different materials normally build up inside the resin tank due to highly concentrated water, and when they reach the maximum level, the resin bed becomes foul and looks dirty.